These are the biggest sticking points in the debt ceiling fight

 The fight over tougher work requirements for federal assistance programs garnered major attention on Capitol Hill last week and remains unresolved.

-In their House-passed debt limit bill, Republicans pressed for beefing up work requirements for Medicaid, as well as programs like Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF).
+In their House-passed debt limit bill, Republicans pressed for beefing up work requirements for Medicaid, as well as programs such as Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF).

 While Democrats have come out in staunch opposition to the proposed changes — House Minority Leader Hakeem Jeffries (D-N.Y.) called it a “nonstarter” — Speaker Kevin McCarthy (R-Calif.) also drew a “red line” around the issue in talks.